 The project explores different narratives related to this case of forced sterilizations and uses the testimonies of people affected by the policy, political speeches, research documents and laws, as well as other content as raw materials for the project’s garment collection and “actions” .
 The 12 actions of the project are developed through installations, meta-garments, performances, workshops, videos and photography.go to site

 A Design platform for the exchange —through open dialogues and garment/devices creation— of different understandings on the agency of clothes and their role as media for critical thought.

-An activist-design project that aims to raise awareness among designers, students, firms, neighbors, local authorities and consumers on the importance of conceiving the Gamarra Commercial Emporium (Peru) — Lima’s Garment District — not only as an industrial cluster, but as an urban ecology, a site of creativity and a space of confluence of diverse peoples and cultural identities.go to site
+A design & activism project that aims to raise awareness among designers, students, firms, neighbors, local authorities, and consumers on the importance of conceiving the Gamarra Commercial Emporium (Peru) — Lima’s Garment District — not only as an industrial cluster but as urban ecology, a site of creativity and space of confluence of diverse peoples and cultural identities.

-A curatorial and research platform for the study and interpretation of manifestations of design processes in Peru.go to site
+A curatorial and research platform for the study and interpretation of manifestations of design processes in Peru.

 Independent design lab/label.go to site

 LCO/ Laboratory of Critical Objects.
 Independent platform of fashion and design objects.
 Upcoming, 2016

 BASE is an online database of publications, actors, spaces and events related to fashion and textile studies in Latin America.
 BASE aims to broaden our understanding of the field of fashion and textile studies in Latin America, exploring the relationship between fashion and textiles, including but also going beyond scholarly works and academic contributions, considering knowledge generated by researchers but also practitioners both from within and outside the region.
 As an independent project, it aims to expand the general understanding of fashion as a creative, productive and commercial endeavor, mapping and gathering other non-scholarly and alternative contents and discourses on fashion as intellectual and political praxis.go to site